hexalang/Hexa/docs/reference.md

 // Throwing arbitrary values is allowed throw "any value" // When the target supports it, otherwise wrapped in an error

-// Allow throwing only specific subset
+// Allow throwing only a specific subset
 @throws(IOException, ParseError)
 fun readConfig(path String) Config {
 	if not exists(path) {